HaroonAzhar/select-web3/README.md

-# A guide on electing web library/framework to develop frontend app.
+# A guide on selecting web library/framework to develop frontend app.
-There various option librries and complete application solutions to build web3 project.
+There various option libraries and complete application solutions to build web3 project.
 In this guide we'll just focus on the ones that helpus to create client-side application.

 The primary idea behind our discusion will be the level abstraction each library offers and what will be the required input to enable interaction with a blockchain network.